The key to every salesperson’s success is knowing their profitability. The same goes for Amazon FBA merchants.

 Before you buy an inventory item, use the three options below as an Amazon FBA fee calculator.
 Two of them you can use on a smartphone, but the other requires a web browser.

-This free app enables you to scan an item either using Amazon Flow or a barcode.
+This free app lets you scan an item using Amazon Flow or a barcode.
 You can scan a barcode using an app or Bluetooth scanner.
-For Amazon Flow, you capture the image of an item using your phone’s camera.
-Then it’s matched with the item in the Amazon catalog.
+For AMZ Flow, you capture the image of an item using your phone’s camera.
+Then it’s matched with the item in the catalog.
 It also provides possible costs for both FBA selling and Merchant Fulfilled options.
 You can also adjust your inbound shipping cost, the cost of purchase, and the selling price.
 Using these details, the app deducts fees and your purchase cost.
 This gives the estimated net amount you will receive.
-This is a simple to use Amazon FBA revenue calculator.
+This is a simple-to-use Amazon FBA revenue calculator.

-Examples of such apps are ScanPower, Profit Bandit, and Scoutify (iOS, Android).
+Examples of such apps are ScanPower, Profit Bandit, and Spotify (iOS, Android).
 Unfortunately, these apps aren’t free, but they each can work wonderfully as an FBA fees calculator.
-These apps allow you to scan items using either a barcode or keying in the item’s name.
-Then you can adjust the selling price, purchase cost and inbound shipping before subtracting the Amazon FBA fees.
+These apps allow you to scan items using a barcode or keying in the item’s name.
+Then you can adjust the selling price, purchase cost, and inbound shipping before subtracting the Amazon FBA fees.
 Then you can see your estimated net proceeds.
-Scoutify is the most recommended app to use as an Amazon profit calculator.
+Spotify is the most recommended app to use as an Amazon profit calculator.
 Profit Bandit is a close second in terms of being an Amazon profit calculator.

-Amazon Seller Central provides an FBA revenue calculator for sellers doing a product research using a web browser.
-Here, you can either enter UPC, ASIN or the product name to get the potential fees and profits.
-This Amazon fulfillment fees calculator is incredibly useful and simple.
-Bookmark the web page for fast and easy reference when purchasing, checking prices, or repricing your inventory once it’s at the warehouse.
+Amazon Seller Central provides an FBA revenue calculator for sellers doing product research using a web browser.
+You can enter UPC, ASIN, or the product name to get the potential fees and profits.
+This fulfillment fees calculator is incredibly useful and simple.
+Bookmark the web page for fast and easy reference when purchasing, checking prices or repricing your inventory once it’s at the warehouse.

-If you are wondering What does ASIN mean in Amazon, read our article on product identifiers.
-It will help you learn more about the platform’s unfamiliar words and put you on your way to running a business with Amazon.
+If you are wondering What does ASIN mean in Amazon?
+Read our article on product identifiers.
+It will help you learn more about the platform’s unfamiliar words and put you on your way to running a business with the platform.

-Any of the three above options can be used as an Amazon FBA shipping calculator.
+The three options above can be used as an FBA shipping calculator.

 Conclusion

-If you are new to Amazon, the calculation of the Amazon fees may seem quite challenging.
+If you are new to Amazon, calculating Amazon fees may seem challenging.
 However, follow the simple steps outlined in this article to determine if your price point is reasonable.
 Do you have any doubts?
 Reread the instructions carefully.
-Persistence is key to the success of your Amazon sales.
+Persistence is key to the success of your sales.

 Want to Take Your Business to the Next Level?

 Marketing is essential, but it can also be expensive!
-Every e-commerce business needs marketing to succeed.
+Yet, every e-commerce business needs marketing to succeed.
 So, what do you do when you can’t afford to give your products the place they deserve?
-You check out SageMailer!Β
+Check out SageMailer

 SageMailer is free to try, easy to get started, and helps to increase your profit.
 SageMailer offers inexpensive product promotions, and you are guaranteed to get more Amazon reviews.
-More sales and more reviews are the perfect recipe for a successful business, especially an Amazon business.Β
+More sales and more reviews are the perfect recipes for a successful business, especially an Amazon business

 Ready to put your Amazon reviews on autopilot?